sudorandom/kmcd.dev/content/posts/2024/benchmarking-grpc-go/index.md

 The results are measured in Requests Per Second (RPS) which means that higher is better.
 This was run on an Intel NUC:
 - Intel(R) Core(TM) i7-8705G CPU @ 3.10GHz
 - 8GB of DDR4 RAM

+This is a pretty outdated machine so if you run these benchmarks locally, you should see better performance.

 {{< chart >}}
 {